Settings

 Log Visibility

 This setting controls who can see the logs of the smart contract.
-It can be set to different levels of visibility, such as public or restricted to controllers.
+It can be set to different levels of visibility, such as public

 You can find the logs in the "Functions" section of Juno's administration Console.

-The default value is controllers.
+The default value is controllers

 Example

-If you set log visibility to public, anyone can view the logs of the module.
+, anyone can view the logs of the module.

 Heap Memory Limit

-This setting defines the maximum amount of heap memory a module can use.
+memory a module can use.
 It helps in controlling the memory usage of the module and prevents issues when upgrading.

 That is why the default limit for Satellites is set to 1 GB.